A Database of Victims and Survivors

 Many Liepāja Jewish families and their friends were totally wiped out in the Holocaust, leaving nobody to remember their names.
 Thus, of the 6500+ Liepāja Jews who perished in WWII, only about 1500 were recorded at Yad Vashem by 1998.
 Such oblivion would have pleased Hitler.

 We began in 1998 to search for the names, recovered at least 93%, and have been listing them on this web site.
 The methodology of this project has been described in an article in Holocaust and Genocide Studies.
 A memorial book was published in March 2001 and about 1000 copies were sent at no charge to all Liepāja Jews (or descendants) whose addresses we knew and to about 200 libraries and archives.
 The entire printing has been distributed, except for a few copies in Israel.
-The present (May 2008) revision of this website is likely to be the last.
+The present (December 2018) revision of the database is the last.

 Events Of 1941-45

 The ghetto was closed on 8 October 1943 when the survivors were taken to Riga.
 Young adults were generally spared, but in the next few months older people and women with children were killed locally or in Auschwitz.
-When the Red Army approached Riga in the summer of 1944, the survivors were sent to the Stutthof concentration camp near Danzig in several transports, from August to October 1944.
+When the Red Army were sent approached Riga in the summer of 1944, the Nazis sent the remaining Jews to the Stutthof concentration camp near Danzig in several transports, from August to October 1944.
 Many died in the increasingly brutal conditions of this camp, especially on death marches in early 1945, and only 175 survived.
 Of the deportees and refugees to the USSR, many perished, but some 300 survived.

 How To Use The Database

 Click on any word in blue to bring up further information.